stem-discord/stem-help-backend/README.md

 ├───env.js
 └───index.js #export

-connections - #(config) - clients, connections, apis: might be offline.
+connection - #(config) - clients, connections, apis: might be offline.
 It is up to the service to implement custom functions.
 If connection field is none, return null
 └───index.js #export

 shared - #(config, connections) - shared initialization.
 For example, client.channels.cache.get(`839399426643591188`).
 └───index.js #export, single

-services #(services, models(mongo), connections(everything else), shared) - functions: interacts with models, connections, and each other. return 503 if any of the according connection(s) are unavailable.
+service #(services, models(mongo), connections(everything else), shared) - functions: interacts with models, connections, and each other. return 503 if any of the according connection(s) are unavailable.
 ├───<file>.js
 └───index.js #export